ridhoafwani/gg-final-api/README.md

 - **`title`**: A string representing the title of the product.
 It is a required field, ensuring that every product document has a title.
 - **`price`**: A number representing the price of the product.
 It is a required field, ensuring that each product document has a valid price.
 - **`url`**: A string containing the URL of the product.
 This field is required, ensuring each product has an associated URL.
+- **`thumbnail`**: A string representing the URL of the product's thumbnail.
+This field is required, ensuring each product has an associated thumbnail.

 ### Comments Collection